Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 Now more than ever, financial professionals must be proactive in identifying promising ESG investment opportunities and developing a more holistic view of the companies they work with.
 Here’s how Nexis® can help.

 Conducting proper due diligence is essential for making sound investment decisions and mitigating potential risks, whether based on ESG or not.
-Any investment analyst or finance professional worth their salt knows that no deal can happen without a thorough understanding of a company’s leadership hierarchy and internal compliance practices, the competitive landscape, past financial performance, and organizational strengths and weaknesses—all of which can be found within the Company Snapshot feature of Nexis Dossier.
+Any investment analyst or finance professional worth their salt knows that no deal can happen without a thorough understanding of a company’s leadership hierarchy and internal compliance practices, the competitive landscape, past financial performance, and organizational strengths and weaknesses.

 But if you don’t have time to deep dive into an investment prospect’s ESG initiatives, you’re in luck.
-ESG Ratings, based on data from 20 of the premier socially responsible investment analysis firms, hundreds of nongovernmental organizations, government agencies, news feeds, social networking groups, smaller for-profit organizations and publishers are now available for many company profiles within Nexis.
+ESG Ratings, based on data from 20 of the premier socially responsible investment analysis firms, hundreds of nongovernmental organizations, government agencies, news feeds, social networking groups, smaller for-profit organizations and publishers are now available for many company profiles within the Nexis product suite.

 As demand for ethical and sustainable products skyrockets, so does the risk of companies using ESG as a marketing ploy.
 Greenwashing, or unsubstantiated claims and efforts to deceive consumers into believing that a company has a greater positive environmental impact than it actually does, is a real problem; some of the world’s biggest corporations have been accused of misrepresenting their sustainability practices to increase profits.

 Unsurprisingly, regulators are beginning to crack down on companies that engage in greenwashing, including in the marketing of investment funds.
 In fact, the EU will begin applying the Corporate Sustainability Reporting Directive to bring accountability and consistency to ESG reporting, and the SEC recently proposed new rules that would “promote consistent, comparable, and reliable information for investors concerning funds’ and advisers’ incorporation of environmental, social, and governance (ESG) factors.”
-Given this development, it’s more important than ever to stay up to date on legal and regulatory issues surrounding ESG investments.
+Given this, there are clearly economic benefits--aside from the social and environmental benefits--of being honest in your ESG statements.
+This goes for your company, as well as any partners or investments.

 Digging into company profiles and press releases is a great way to understand how a company is positioning itself in relation to ESG—but it’s equally important to get an idea of what others are saying.
 Whether you’re still in the research phase or you’ve already inked a deal with an up-and-coming business, you’ll want to stay on top of any hot ESG buzz, positive or negative.

-Within Nexis, financial professionals can set up custom alerts focused on specific companies and ESG topics.
+Using a media monitoring tool like Nexis Newsdesk™, financial professionals can set up custom ESG monitoring alerts focused on specific companies and ESG topics.
 Content is pulled from traditional print and broadcast media, as well as trade publications, news releases, and more, so you can rest assured that you’ll be getting a thorough, well-rounded view of what people are saying about the organizations you’re dealing with.

 It's safe to say that we are rapidly transitioning into a new kind of economy—one that not only aims to benefit investors and stakeholders but addresses some of the most urgent societal challenges that we’ve never faced before.
-Companies across all industries will need to strike the right balance between financial results, social interests, environmental concerns, and corporate responsibility—so if your organization is serious about being ethical and socially conscious, the time is now to start making those decisions.
+Companies across all industries will need to strike the right balance between financial results, social interests, environmental concerns, and corporate responsibility—so if your organization is serious about being ethical and socially conscious, the time is now to start investing in research and making those important decisions.